lustraka/Predict_Ames_House_Prices/prd/Readme.md

 + sign in to Azure workspace,
 + open Azure ML Studio,
 + create a compute instance to run Jupyter notebooks,
-+ upload source code (Jupyter notebooks and Python scripts) from the experiment's GitHub repository to the workspace.
++ upload source code (Jupyter notebooks and Python scripts) from the experiment's GitHub repository to the workspace,
++ load a workspace,
++ create a compute cluster.

 While building a dataset, an Ames ML Experiment shall:
 + download Ames Housing dataset from Kaggle website,